Repairing wood house siding with paint and tools.

 For small dings, cracks, and holes, wood filler is a fantastic DIY solution.
 It’s a straightforward way to handle minor repairs, keeping your siding looking great and preventing small issues from becoming big ones.
 This method is perfect for cosmetic fixes that don’t require replacing a whole board.
 With just a few tools and a little patience, you can restore the smooth, clean look of your wood siding and protect it from further damage.
 It’s an empowering weekend project that makes a big difference.

-Step 1: Clean and Prep the Area
+Step 1: Prep the Damaged Area

 Before you can patch anything, you need a clean slate.
 A solid prep job is the secret to a repair that lasts.
 Start by using a putty knife or a 5-in-1 tool to gently scrape away any flaking paint, dirt, and loose wood fibers from the damaged spot.
 If you uncover any soft, spongy wood, that’s rot.
 You’ll need to carefully dig out all of it with a scraper or chisel until you reach firm, healthy wood.
 This step is non-negotiable for a durable fix.
 Finish by lightly sanding the area to rough up the surface, which helps the filler bond.
 Wipe away all the dust with a tack cloth and make sure the area is completely dry before moving on.

-Step 2: Apply the Wood Filler
+Step 2: Apply Your Wood Filler

 Now for the main event.
 Choose a high-quality, exterior-grade wood filler that’s designed to withstand the weather.
 For deeper holes or areas that need more structural integrity, a two-part epoxy filler is your best bet.
 Mix it according to the directions, then use a flexible putty knife to press the filler firmly into the damaged area, making sure to fill every nook and cranny.
 It’s smart to overfill the spot slightly, creating a small mound.
 The filler will shrink a bit as it cures, and this ensures you’ll have enough material to sand down for a flush finish.
 You can find great tips on choosing the right filler for your specific project.

-Step 3: Sand It Smooth
+Step 3: Sand for a Seamless Finish

 Patience is key here.
 Let the wood filler dry completely, following the manufacturer’s recommended curing time—don’t rush it.
 Once it’s rock-hard, it’s time to make it disappear.
 Wrap a piece of medium-grit sandpaper (around 120-grit) around a sanding block.
 The block helps you apply even pressure and avoid creating dips or low spots.
 Sand the patched area using smooth, even strokes until it’s perfectly level with the surrounding siding.
 Run your fingers over the repair; it should feel seamless.
 When you’re happy with the finish, wipe away all the sanding dust with a clean, dry cloth so your primer has a clean surface to stick to.

-Step 4: Prime and Paint to Protect
+Step 4: Prime and Paint for Protection

 Your repair isn’t finished until it’s sealed and protected.
 This final step is what makes the patch invisible and shields it from moisture and sun.
 Apply a coat of high-quality exterior primer over the sanded filler and any bare wood.
 Primer is essential because it seals the porous filler and ensures the topcoat of paint will adhere properly and look uniform.
 Once the primer is dry, apply one or two coats of exterior paint that matches your siding.
 For a perfect color match, bring a paint chip from your siding to a paint store.
 This finishing touch keeps your residential siding looking its best and protected from the elements.